microsoft/aitour-azure-openai-assistants/session-delivery-resources/demo-4/README.md

 # Agent Demo in the Assistants API Session

-This demo is option depending on the time available in the session.
+This demo is optional depending on the time available in the session.
 It is a more advanced demo that shows how to create an agent app that uses the Assistants API to simulate a conversation between two personas.

 The demo uses the [Azure AI CLI](https://github.com/Azure/azure-ai-cli), an open source project to kickstart the development of AI applications using Azure AI services.